 Does SiriusXM raise prices after the promo?

-What is the FTC Click-to-Cancel Rule?
+What is the FTC Click-to-Cancel Rule and is it still in effect?

 See all 20 FAQ answers